 The COVID-19 pandemic affected the Company's operations in prior years and may continue to do so in the future.
 The COVID-19 pandemic may impact the Company's business, operations, and financial results and conditions, directly and indirectly, including without limitation impacts on the health of the Company's management and employees, marketing and sales operations, customer and consumer behaviors, as well as the overall economy.
-The scope and nature of these impacts, most of which are beyond the Company's control, continue to evolve and the outcomes are uncertain.
+The scope and nature of these impacts, most of which are beyond the Company's control, continue to evolve with new variants of the COVID-19 virus and the future impact on the Company's business is uncertain.